Manama - Things to Do in Manama in November

 Best Activities in November

-Bahrain Fort and Archaeological Site Visits
+Bahrain Fort and Archaeological Site Exploration

-Pearl Diving Heritage and Museum Tours
+Pearl Diving Heritage Experiences

 November Events & Festivals